ITR Filing Deadline Missed?

 Section 139 of Income Tax Act 1961 - Late ITR Filing

 The Income Tax Department of India has classified the income of an Indian citizen into five broad categories based on income sources.
 These five categories are mainly salary, house property, business, capital gains, and other sources.
-Every person whose income falls within tax bracket is supposed to pay an income tax to the government and file their tax returns within a fixed deadline.
+Every person whose income falls within the tax bracket is supposed to pay an income tax to the government and file their tax returns within a fixed deadline.
 The section is divided into several categories to deal with different types of returns, and every Indian citizen is advised to follow these guidelines.

 Section 139 of the Income Tax Act of 1961 has several subsections defining norms and regulations as per different cases and circumstances.
 Keep reading this guide to learn more about Section 139.

-Sub-Sections of Section 139 of Income Tax Act 1961
+Subsections of Section 139 of Income Tax Act 1961

-What is Section 139(1)?
+What is Section 139(1) of Income Tax Act?

-Section 139 (1)of the Income Tax Act acts as a framework that allows taxpayers to file late returns, in case they miss the prescribed deadline.
-There are various sub-sections under section 139(1) of the income tax act.
-The section 139(1) of the income tax act offers means to rectify the non-submission of Income Tax Returns within the timeline.
+Section 139 (1)of the Income Tax Act acts as a framework that allows taxpayers to file late returns in case they miss the prescribed deadline.
+There are various sub-sections under section 139(1) of the Income Tax Act.
+The section 139(1) of the Income Tax Act offers means to rectify the non-submission of Income Tax Returns within the timeline.

-Section 139(1) - Mandatory and Voluntary Returns
+Section 139(1) of Income Tax Act - Mandatory and Voluntary Returns

 Section 139(1) of the Income Tax Act deals with the mandatory return policies while filing the Income Tax Return.
 The following entities are to file their tax return: